-High in protein, almonds might not be the lowest carb nuts out there, but they help stabilize blood sugar.
-You don’t need a large serving either.
+High in protein, almonds help stabilize blood sugar.
+While they might not be the lowest carb nuts out there, you don’t need a large serving.
 In just one ounce, you’ll enjoy 3.5 grams of fiber.
-It’s important not to eat salted ones to ensure you’re not undoing their benefits.
+It’s important not to eat salted almonds to ensure you’re not destroying their health benefits.

-With antioxidants and the added bonus of lowering cholesterol, almonds make for a perfect snack you can take with you to munch between meetings or when you’re traveling.
+With antioxidants and cholesterol-lowering properties, almonds make for a perfect snack you can take with you to munch between meetings or when you’re traveling.

 3. Leafy Greens